dokahp/questions/CoreJS Interview #2.md

   Example:
   `periodOutput(100) -> 100(after 100 ms), 200(after 100 ms), 300(after 100 ms), ...`
 - `extendedPeriodOutput(period)` method should output in the console once per period how mach time has passed since the first function call and then increase the period.
 Example: `// extendedPeriodOutput(100) -> 100(after 100 ms), 200(after 200 ms), 300(after 300 ms)`

-#### Passing the interview

-1. You should contact the mentor personally.
-Contact details will be announced through Discord.
-2. At the request of the mentor, the interview can take place online or face-to-face.
-3. During the interview mentor:

-- asks questions;
-- gets answers;
-- adds/corrects/explains/gives the right answer, if necessary.

-**Note:** preferable interview duration is 40-90 minutes.
-Also, it would be great to create a calendar appointment or let a student know in advance how much time the interview will take.

-#### Take into account that mentor can be busy (vacation, business trip, workload and etc.), so contact him as soon as possible.